level2fast/millimeter-wave-radar-system/matlab/README.md

 # MATLAB
 The root level of this folder contains MATLAB scripts used to process radar data captured by the **[IWR6843A0P](https://www.ti.com/tool/IWR6843AOPEVM#description)**.
 The [process_iwr6843aop_data](process_iwr6843aop_data.m) file can be used to perform analysis of the moving target indicator radar data processing chain.
 The [process_iwr6843aop_data](process_iwr6843aop_data.m) prints out the selected radar parameters used for processing the specified data file, generates plots for analyzing the range doppler response, target detection using CA-CFAR algorithm, and angle of arrival estimation.

+# millimeter-wave-radar-system
+ The radar signal processing analysis was performed using MATLAB.
+A simulation of an FMCW radar system was developed to confirm that the selected radar parameters were appropriate for the desired application of the radar system.
+That simulation was then used to produce a model capable of processing radar data captured by the **[IWR6843A0P](https://www.ti.com/tool/IWR6843AOPEVM#description)**.

 ## How to run the MTI data processor
 1. Define the radar parameters
     ```matlab